-As anyone who has ever visited will tell you, Western North Carolina is truly a haven for nature lovers.
+As anyone who has ever visited will tell you, the state of North Carolina is truly a haven for nature lovers.

 In the Blue Ridge Mountains of North Carolina, waterfalls abound, and trout-filled streams flow down the mountainsides into dazzling lakes that glitter like jewels in the sunlight.

-Over the last century, the lakes in the North Carolina mountains have developed into a beloved part of the rustic recreational lore the Appalachian region tends to celebrate.
+Over the last century, the beautiful lakes in North Carolina have developed into a beloved part of the rustic recreational lore the South tends to celebrate.

 Whether you’re interested in camping, a lakeside stroll, a refreshing swim, a canoe/kayak paddle, or a few days of fishing, these NC lakes offer an array of outdoor activities.